mwrnd/notes/XDMA_Communication/README.md

 ![AXI-Stream Broadcaster Properties](img/AXI-Stream_Broadcaster_Properties.png)

-One of the output streams is set up to be the lower 32-bits of the input and the second stream is the upper 32-bits.
+In the *Stream Splitting Options* tab, one of the output streams is set up to be the lower 32-bits of the input and the second stream is the upper 32-bits.

 ![AXI-Stream Broadcaster Stream Splitting Options](img/AXI-Stream_Broadcaster_Stream_Splitting_Properties.png)